learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

         pass
 ```

 Great!
-Since we're using OOP to build this simulation, it makes sense to have each individual `Person` instance take care of certain details, such as determining if they are vaccinated or not.
-The `pct_vaccinated` argument is a value we'll pass into the `Simulation` class, which we can then pass along to each `Person` once our population is created to vaccinate the right amount of people.
+Since you're using OOP to build this simulation, it makes sense to have each individual `Person` instance take care of certain details, such as determining if they are vaccinated or not.
+The `pct_vaccinated` argument is a value you'll pass into the `Simulation` class, which you can then pass along to each `Person` once our population is created to vaccinate the right amount of people.

 ## Creating our `Simulation` Class

 Creating our `Simulation` class will be a bit more involved, because this class does all the heavy lifting.
-We'll handle this piece by piece, and test that everything is working along the way.
+You'll handle this piece by piece, and test that everything is working along the way.

 ### Writing our `__init__` method

-Our init method should take in the following arguments at instantiation time:
+The init method should take in the following arguments at instantiation time:

 * `self`
 * `population_size`